SC4214/WorkflowManager/README.md

 ## Creating an account (Steven)

-When you first open the application, you will see the screen above, which is the login screen.
+When you first open the application, you will see the login screen.
 The first thing you need to do is create an account if you do not have one.
 Click the **"Register"** button.

+### Successful Account Creation

 The window that opens is the account creation window.
-The email field can be either a username or email, whichever your company prefers.
-The password field currently does not contain any password restrictions, but will in future iterations.
+The Email field accepts either a username or an email address, depending on system configuration.
+Password requirements may vary depending on system configuration.
 Type in both the desired username/email and password, confirm your password in the **"Confirm Password"** field, and click **"Create"**.

 *Note: email/usernames are unique within the system.*

 If account creation is successful, you will be presented with a Success confirmation.
 Click **"OK"** and proceed to Login.

+### Common Errors

 Account creation may fail for multiple reasons.
 Here are some common errors and how to resolve them:
-- **All fields are required**
+- **Error: All fields are required**
-  - This means that a field is not filled out in the form.
+  - Cause: One or more fields were left blank.
-    - Ensure all fields are filled out and click "Create".
+  - Solution: Complete all fields and click "Create".
-- **An account with that email already exists**
+- **Error: An account with that email already exists**
-  - This means that the desired email/username already exists in the database.
+  - Cause: The entered username/email is already in use.
+  - Solution:
-    - If using a username:
+    - If using a username: choose a different username.
-      - Type a different username into the email field and click **Create**.
-    - If using an email:
+    - If using an email: contact your organization.
-      - Consult with your company to determine further course of action.
-- **Passwords do not match**
+- **Error: Passwords do not match**
-  - This means that the password in the Confirm Password field does not match the password in the Password field.
-    - For the best results:
-      - Delete the values in both Password and Confirm Password, type both in again, and click **Create**.
+  - Cause: Password and Confirm Password fields differ.
+  - Solution: Re-enter both fields and click **Create**.

 ## Logging in (Pedro)